Phinlo St. John Quirk was born Baymont, Dalkey, Dublin County on 24 June 1898.

 Phinlo reported sick in Rouen on 16 January 1917.

 A rash, bronchitis and a high temperature followed.
-Oxygen had to be given but he became delirious, his bronchitis worsened and he died 11:35pm 9 February 1917 from measles and pneumonia
+Oxygen had to be given but he became delirious, his bronchitis worsened and he died 11:35pm 9 February 1917 he died from measles and pneumonia.

 He is buried in Saint Sever Extension British Cemetery, Rouen.
 He was 18 years of age.